mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.3/index.md

 ## Fixes and Improvements

-### Chartmuseum not hosting with the cert provided to Kommander during installation, x509 unknown error on Workload cluster (D2IQ-93002)
+### ChartMuseum not hosting with the cert provided to Kommander during installation, x509 unknown error on Workload cluster (D2IQ-93002)

 [Looking at the ticket, do we have a fix for this?
 We've resolved CA certs below but not the connected missing airgap bundle ticket.]